sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 * Tony: not every student is the same and also in time requirements for students  evolve.
 How do you generalize from a language if you haven't seen one from the inside?
 Ulrik says you can do simpler languages (domain specific).
 Eric says you should start with Scheme or Smalltalk.

 * Ralf: what material do you use to teach language design?
 Martin Erweg's paper (? which one), and "Cognitive Dimensions".
+Fowler's DSL book (language implementation patterns) and Terence Parr's book.

 * Massimo: this is bigger than SLE!

+* Jaakko: there is a distinction between how language work and how to design languages.